Sharnw/sandstrap/README.md

 Each time I've built this kind of solution I've refined the classes I use a little more.
 This is my first attempt at combining them into a single concept.

-Projects I've utilised:
+# Projects I've utilised:

 Props to radiosilence for Ham router.
-It's lightweight and fits into what I want to do perfectly. - https://github.com/radiosilence/Ham
+It's lightweight and fits into what I want to do perfectly - https://github.com/radiosilence/Ham

 I've also thrown in Pure CSS - https://github.com/yahoo/pure